SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Using those metrics, we came up with our top-five picks, all of which have a SecureScore™ of over 9.0 out of 10.
 Without further ado, let’s meet them!

-Aura offers affordable but quality identity protection for families, with Aura’s Family subscription starting at $20 per month.
-It’s pretty affordable, plus Aura lets you add up to five adult family members and an unlimited number of children in one household.
+Aura offers affordable but quality identity protection for families, with Aura’s Family subscription $32 per month (billed annually).
+It delivers solid value, especially since Aura lets you add up to five adult family members and an unlimited number of children in one household.

 All Aura subscriptions include the same core identity and credit protections, so even though we tested the Individual plan, we got a glimpse of how the Family plan works.